KCErb/lucky-hasura-docker/GUIDE.md

 2. In the DO droplet, we use `ufw` (Uncomplicated Firewall) and since we'll be serving from this box we'll need to `ufw allow` a couple of ports: 80 and 443.
 You can use `ufw status` to see a list of ports that are allowed.
 2375 and 2376 are used by docker for communication between instances, this is so that you can have droplets participate in the same Docker network.
 3. In your Gitlab repository, provision two Deploy Tokens under `Settings > Repository`.
     1. The first one will be used during CI/CD.
-It must be named `gitlab-deploy-token` and you should select the `read_registry` scope.
-If you like to, you can use this one in the next step.
-I'm going to recommend creating a second token though (and a third to keep staging and production separate as in 'foobar-production' and 'foobar-staging').
-(See more at [docs.gitlab.com/ee/user/project/deploy_tokens/#usage](https://docs.gitlab.com/ee/user/project/deploy_tokens/#usage)).
+It must be named `gitlab-deploy-token` and you should select at least the `read_registry` scope.
+You don't need to save the username or token anywhere, this is only used by Gitlab.
+(Read more about deploy token at [docs.gitlab.com/ee/user/project/deploy_tokens/#usage](https://docs.gitlab.com/ee/user/project/deploy_tokens/#usage)).
     2. The second token will be used to log in to the Gitlab Docker registry from your server.
 Give it a meaningful name and (at least) read access to both the registry and the repository.
-We'll save these values in a special `.lhd-env` file in the home directory `/home/lhd/.lhd-env` which will be `source`d by any scripts that need them.
+We'll save these values in a special `.lhd-env` file in the next step.

     Another secret we need is `SEND_GRID_KEY`.
 This comes from [sendgrid.com](https://sendgrid.com/) and is simply a convenient Lucky default for handling emails: [luckyframework.org/guides/deploying/heroku#quickstart](https://luckyframework.org/guides/deploying/heroku#quickstart).
 You'll have to go sign up with them and generate an API key.

+    Once you have these three special values, save them in a new file on the server called `.lhd-env` and place it in the home directory of your non-root user (`lhd`):

      ```shell
      # in ~/.lhd-env